Environmental Due Diligence Services

 Environmental due diligence protects property owners, investors and managers from environmental liability.

 Phase I ESA – And More

 In commercial real estate transactions, environmental due diligence is often a requirement for buying, selling or rehabilitating property.
 While it is easy for buyers and sellers to treat environmental due diligence services as a box to be checked during transaction, it can be helpful to take a step back and consider how important due diligence is to protecting stakeholders during a real estate deal.
 Environmental due diligence typically starts with a Phase I ESA report, which is a visual inspection and review of historical property records to determine if any hazardous materials might be at play in a property.
 In addition lenders, insurers, investors, or other stakeholders may require other due diligence reports such as:

 Some, or all reports can be bundled with Phase I ESA.

-Essel staff are fully trained and certified for all inspections they will perform.
+Essel Environmental's staff is fully trained and certified for all inspections they perform for environmental due diligence services.

 While others may outsource tasks to the lowest bidder, we use only in-house engineering professionals.

 We work quickly but leave no stone unturned to ensure your interests are fully protected.